karatelabs/karate/karate-robot/README.md

 --- | -----------
 `window` | (optional) the name of the window to bring to focus, and you can use a `^` prefix to do a string "contains" match `fork` | (optional) calls an OS executable and takes a string (e.g. `'some.exe -h'`), string-array (e.g. `['some.exe', '-h']`) or JSON as per [`karate.fork()`](https://github.com/intuit/karate#karate-fork)
-`attach` | defult `true` if the `window` exists, `fork` will not be executed `basePath` | defaults to `null`, which means the search will be relative to the "entry point" feature file, but can be used to point to [prefixed / relative paths](https://github.com/intuit/karate#reading-files) such as `classpath:some/folder`
+`autoClose` | deafult `true` will close the current window if fork was used on startup `attach` | defult `true` if the `window` exists, `fork` will not be executed `basePath` | defaults to `null`, which means the search will be relative to the "entry point" feature file, but can be used to point to [prefixed / relative paths](https://github.com/intuit/karate#reading-files) such as `classpath:some/folder`
 `highlight` | default `false` if an image match should be highlighted